mgrauer/booklist/index.md

 * Poor Charlie's Almanack 5
 * The Innovator's Dilemma 5
 * The Lessons of History 5
+* Understanding Variation, The Key to Managing Chaos 3.5

 * WIP The Anatomy of Fascism
-* WIP Understanding Variation, The Key to Managing Chaos
 * WIP Show Your Work
 * WIP Orbiting the Giant Hairball
 * WIP Good Strategy Bad Strategy
 * WIP Modern Software Engineering
 * WIP The Seven Habits of Highly Effective People
 * WIP Thinking in Bets
+* WIP Silence in the Age of Noise
+* WIP The Fish that Ate the Whale

 # 2023 (24)